Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Introduction

 \subsection{Plan of the paper}

-In Section~\ref{sec.PR} we recall the cyclic quantum dilogarithm and use it, together with some basic facts about Kummer extensions, to define the map $R_\z$.
-The fact that the map $R_\z$ satisfies the 5-term relation follows from some state-sum identities of Kashaev-Mangazeev-Stroganov~\cite{KMS}, reviewed in Section~\ref{sub.5term}.
+In Section~\ref{sec.PR}, \frankchanged{we begin with some preliminaries on the Bloch group.
+We then} recall the cyclic quantum dilogarithm and use it, together with some basic facts about Kummer extensions, to define the map $R_\z$.
+The fact that the map $R_\z$ satisfies the 5-term relation follows from some state-sum identities of Kashaev--Mangazeev--Stroganov~\cite{KMS}, reviewed in Section~\ref{sub.5term}.
 The remaining statements of Theorem~\ref{thm.R} are deduced from Theorems~\ref{thm.c} and~\ref{thm.cR}.

 In Section~\ref{sec.chern} we recall the basic properties of Chern classes and use them to define the map $c_\z$ and prove Theorem~\ref{thm.c}.
 Its proof follows from Lemmas~\ref{lemma:sahinj} and~\ref{lemma:avoidS2}.